 During our first session, there will be a bunch of questions to get to know you better.
 We'll start talking about treatment goals and get to know what's most important to you so that therapy can be successful.

-Cheryl works with women who’ve experienced childhood trauma, anxiety, and Borderline Personality Disorder.
+Cheryl works with women who’ve experienced complex trauma, anxiety, and Borderline Personality Disorder.
 She also works a lot with folks who are a part of the LGBTQIA community.
 Cheryl is intensively trained in DBT by Marsha Linehan's company, Behavioral Tech.

 We love getting to know our clients deeply, we find it to be so important to listen and be present to what you’re saying in the moment so that we can work through it together.
 You can read more specifically about modes of therapy in about them services pages and get a sense of each therapist from their bios under 'Meet The Team' page.